 - A sudden inability to speak

-Because it can take several weeks or months for Gamma Knife to take full effect in your brain, some side effects may develop over time.
+Because it can take several weeks or months for the radiation to take full effect in your brain, some side effects may develop over time.
 These include:

 - Brain swelling in the area of the tumor